gbeckers/Darr/README.rst

-This approach makes it is easy to read your numeric array data with one or a few lines of code, or even with GUI import tools, without depending on the DiskArray library itself.
-To facilitate this process, DiskArray saves together with the data a README text file that explains the format, and that contains example code of how to read the specific data with common tools such as Python/NumPy, R, Julia, MatLab/Octave, and Mathematica.
+This approach makes it is easy to read your numeric array data with one or a few lines of code, or even with GUI import tools, without depending on the dArray library itself.
+To facilitate this process, dArray saves together with the data a README text file that explains the format, and that contains example code of how to read the specific data with common tools such as Python/NumPy, R, Julia, MatLab/Octave, and Mathematica.
 Just copy and